13 Coolest Places in NYC to Take Photos of Your Kids

 Welling Court Mural Project – Astoria, Queens

 Put this stunning art project in family-friendly Astoria at the top of your NYC to-do list.
-The NYC ferry to the Astoria stop, and walk around a few square blocks to see some of the most colorful and powerfully messaged art in the city.
+Take the NYC Ferry to Astoria, and walk around a few square blocks to see some of the most colorful and powerfully messaged art in the city.